ADDICTION TREATMENT FAQS

 Detailed answers to our most frequently asked questions about our addiction treatment centers.

-The cost of drug addiction treatment is based on individual clinical needs and services provided.
-We accept Medicaid, Medicare and every major form of insurance to offset these.
-Regardless of your insurance status, we will make sure you get help if you want it.
-Please call one of our patient service representatives if you have questions about specific fees or payment options associated with our substance abuse treatment plans.
+The cost of treatment for substance use disorder is based on individual clinical needs and the services provided.
+BrightView accepts Medicaid, Medicare, and every major form of insurance to help offset costs.
+Regardless of your insurance status, BrightView is committed to ensuring you receive the help you need if you’re ready to start your recovery journey.
+Please call one of our patient service representatives if you have questions about specific fees or payment options for our outpatient and intensive outpatient programs.

-Currently, we accept Aetna, Anthem, CareSource, Molina, Humana (Humana Behavioral Health, Humana Medicare Advantage, and Humana MediGold), Medical Mutual of Ohio – Mercy Health HMO, Paramount, United Healthcare, and Medicare.
-Check back periodically for updates to our accepted plans.
-We also participate with Ohio Workers Comp, Buckeye Products: Cenpatico (Ohio Medicaid), Alwell (Ohio Medicare), Ambetter (Ohio Marketplace), Medical Mutual of Ohio, and Optum.
-We are always working to become an in-network provider with all of the major insurance companies in Ohio.
+BrightView accepts any insurance, including Aetna, Anthem, CareSource, Molina, Humana (Humana Behavioral Health, Humana Medicare Advantage, and Humana MediGold), Medical Mutual of Ohio – Mercy Health HMO, Paramount, United Healthcare, and Medicare.
+We also work with Medicaid at all locations and accept Tri-Care with a referral.
+Our team is continually working to expand our network to include all major insurance companies in the states we serve.

 Addiction medicine identifies and treats people with disorders caused by or worsened by the use of addictive substances.
 These substances include nicotine, alcohol, opiates, stimulant drugs and marijuana.
 Addiction medicine specialists can help: